rahulva-msft/azure-docs-sdk-node/docs-ref-services/preview/ai-metrics-advisor-readme.md

 ### Anomaly & Incident

-After a detection configuration is applied to metrics, `Incident`s are generated whenever any series within it has an `Anomaly`.
+After a detection configuration is applied to metrics, `AnomalyIncident`s are generated whenever any series within it has an `DataPointAnomaly`.

 ### Alert

-You can configure which anomalies should trigger an `Alert`.
+You can configure which anomalies should trigger an `AnomalyAlert`.
 You can set multiple alerts with different settings.
 For example, you could create an alert for anomalies with lower business impact, and another for more important alerts.

 ### Hook

 Metrics Advisor lets you create and subscribe to real-time alerts.
-These alerts are sent over the internet, using a `Hook`.
+These alerts are sent over the internet, using a notification hook.

 Please refer to [the Metrics Advisory Glossary][metrics_advisor_glossary] documentation page for a comprehensive list of concepts.